Frequently Asked Questions

 - To be safe, open a new email account your partner does not know about, on a safer computer and use a new and hard to guess password.

-- Also, try NOT to “click” on the email address on web pages as your email and the reply you receive may go to an (ex)partner’s account.
+- Also, try NOT to “click” on the email addresses on web pages as your email and the reply you receive may go to an (ex)partner’s account.

-- Always copy and paste an email address into the account you own that you know the (ex)partner doesn’t have access to.
+- Always copy and paste an email address into the account you own that you know the (ex)partner doesn’t have access to or use webforms to send messages where available.

 Cell Phone – Call and text history can be retrieved in a variety of ways and your cell phone can be used as a tracking device.